phidatahq/phidata/README.md

 ---

-Open source tools can be used to build powerful software, but are difficult to run in production settings.
+### Phidata is a toolkit for building applications with open source tools.

-- Phidata makes it easy to run tools like FastApi, Django, Jupyter, Airflow and Superset.
+- Phidata makes it easy to run tools like FastApi, Django, Jupyter, Streamlit, Airflow and Superset.
-- Phidata packages these tools into LLM Apps, Web Apps and Data Platforms.
+- Use these tools to build LLM Apps, Web Apps and Data Platforms.
-- Phidata runs your application locally for development and production on AWS, using 1 command.
+- Run locally for development and production on AWS, with 1 command.

 ## 🚀 How it works